andresutrera/interFEBio/README.md

 # interFEBio
+> **Archived** This repository is no longer maintained.
+Optimization features are now developed at https://gitlab.com/autrera-group/pyfebiopt, and preprocessing can be done with other publicly available Python projects.
 ## a python pre/post processor and fitting API for FEBio

 This repository is based on [siboles/pyFEBio repository](https://github.com/siboles/pyFEBio) and [yskmt/feb-vtl-converter](https://github.com/yskmt/feb-vtk-converter).
 The main modifications are related to update the writing and reading classes to the latest FEBio xml spec version and xplt binary structure.